 - 1 large potato or 2 small potatoes

 - 1 long Italian green pepper

 - 3 to 4 tbsp extra virgin olive oil

 - 8 to 10 oz (236-295 ml) canned crushed tomatoes

 - 14 oz (400 gr) medium grain rice

-Prepare the sofrito.
+- Prepare the sofrito.
 Pour olive oil into a large frying pan and heat.
 Fry the potatoes briefly.
 Add onions and green pepper and saute until onions are translucent.
-Add chopped tomatoes and crushed tomatoes and cook for 2-3 minutes.
+Add chopped tomatoes and crushed tomatoes and cook for 2 to 3 minutes.

 Cooking Beans in a Pressure Cooker

 Place beans in pressure cooker and pour in enough water to cover.
 Lock on top and raise heat to high.
 When pressure has built up, and it is "hissing," reduce the heat.
-Cook for 7-8 minutes at a steady pressure.
+Cook for 7 to 8 minutes at a steady pressure.
 Remove from heat and allow pressure to be released.
 Open and check beans for doneness.

 Safety Note: Be sure to follow the cooker's instruction manual.
 Many pressure cookers now allow cooks to place the cooker in the sink and run cold water over the top to rapidly release the pressure.